-5.40 Data of claim admission
+5.39 Date of claim admission

-This is the date the office admitted the claim.
+This is the date the office admitted the claim for assurances.
+This field does not apply to annuities.
 The format should be as for section 5.12 above, or blank if unknown.

-5.41 Date of claim settlement
+5.40 Date of claim settlement

-This should be the date the claim was actually paid.
+This should be the date the claim was actually paid for assurances.
+This field does not apply to annuities.
 The format should be as for section 5.12 above, or blank if unknown.